 Internships in Sociology, Gerontology and Nonprofit Leadership

 Internships are an ideal way to facilitate the transition from student to professional.
 Student interns develop their skills in applying academic course learning to applied professional work settings.
 Our Department provides internships at the undergraduate and graduate levels for the sociology and gerontology programs.
-Students earning a certificate in Nonprofit Leadership may take their NPL Internship from any of several cooperating programs including sociology.
+Students earning a certificate in Nonprofit Leadership may take their NPL Internship from any cooperating programs including sociology.
 See the NPL information page for more details.

 Faculty Internship Supervisor:

 O: 113 Armstrong Hall

 How to set up an internship:

 - Make sure this internship is right for you.
 You must have a minimum GPA of 2.5 in your major.
 If your major is outside of sociology or gerontology, you must also have a 2.5 GPA in the field that you are taking the internship in.
 You cannot set up an internship until you have been given permission by the faculty internship supervisor.
 To get permission, complete steps 2- 6 below.

 - Before proceeding, read the syllabus posted at the bottom of this page to get an idea of how the internships are run and the work required.
 Even if you complete all internship hours, if you do not satisfactorily complete the required course work you will not receive credit for the internship.

 - Complete the Internship Application.
 After completing the application, make an appointment to review it with the faculty internship coordinator.
 The application is posted on the bottom of this page.